 This system delivers measured amounts of fuel to the client at the right temperature, pressure and rate.

 NASA, the United States, and commercial industry - and others who also rely on satellites for data services.
-Already, NASA is incorporating elements of the core Restore-L technologies into the Asteroid Redirect Mission and the architecture for the Journey to Mars.
+Already, NASA is incorporating elements of the core Restore-L technologies into the architecture for the Journey to Mars.

 NASA chose the name Restore to highlight how servicing capabilities can return a satellite to its original capability.